zhenda-hub/zhenda-hub.github.io/content/posts/bible-words.md

 > God will destory anyone who destorys this temple.
 For God's temple is holy, and you are that temple.
 >
 > *(1 Corinthians 3:16-17 NLT)*

+> As for me, it matters very little how I might be evaluated by you or by any human authority.
+I don't even trust my own judgment on this point.
+>
+> My conscience is clear, but that doesn't prove I'm right.
+It is the Lord himself who will examine me and decide.
+>
+> *(1 Corinthians 4:3-4 NLT)*

 > You say, "I am allowed to do anything" but not everything is good for you.
 And even though "I am allowed to do anything," I must not become a slave to anything.
 >